alexbudy/track-my-run/README.md

 Now that the framework for the application is in place, there can be many potential directions to take the application to work with new technologies and implement interesting features.
 - A friend-based system where you can track/compare your runs with friends, send friend requests, and messages
 - Implementation of [Cooper Aerobics](https://www.cooperaerobics.com/Downloads/About/Aerobics-Points-System.aspx) point based system for tracking aerobic points, with targets, goals, and automated notifications.
-- a global weekly, monthly, and distance based leaderboard
+- A global weekly, monthly, and distance based leaderboard
 - Profile/admin pages
 - Addition of a JSON API to allow for SPA JS frameworks
-- Extensive unit testing
+- Extend unit testing
+- Experiment with UI adn various color schemes
-- improved UI/color schemes/styling
+- ...

-The possibilities become endless!
+The possibilities become endless 🚀

 ## Contributions
-The primary purpose of this project as it stands is for educational purposes.
-All contributions, suggestions, etc are welcome!
+The primary purpose of this project as it stands is for self-educational purposes.
+As such, all contributions, suggestions, etc are welcome!

 Feel free to contact the owner (me) at alexbudy@gmail.com.